itsLeft/code-projects/README.md

-# code-projects
 <h1>stuff</h1>
-* *this is for all my stuff and things
+*this is for all my stuff and things